UnityNimit/TerraFormancer/README.md

 cd TerraFormancer
 ```

-**2. Set Up the Backend**
+**2. Set Up the Backend Environment**

-First, create a `requirements.txt` file inside the `/backend` directory to streamline package installation.
+This involves creating a `requirements.txt` file, setting up a virtual environment, and installing dependencies.

-i.
-Create a new file named `requirements.txt` inside the `/backend` folder.
+i. **Create `requirements.txt`:** Inside the `/backend` folder, create a new file named `requirements.txt` and add the following content:

-ii.
-Copy and paste the following lines into it:
 ```txt
 # backend/requirements.txt
 fastapi[all]
 uvicorn[standard]
 python-dotenv